haerod/Tactical/Assets/README.txt

 ===========

 Read the documentation in the project (Basic Unity Tactical Tool - Documentation) to have the quick start.
-It's fully illustrated and quick to read.
+It's fully illustrated and quick to read (basic and advanced steps are separated).

 MAIN OBJECTS
 ============

-Basic Unity Tactical Tool prefab is in Prefabs/Main.
+Basic Unity Tactical Tool prefab is in Prefabs/_Main.
-Character is in Prefabs.
+Characters are in Prefabs/Game_Characters.
-Tiles prefabs are in Prefabs/Tiles.
+Tiles prefabs are in Prefabs/Game_Tiles.
-Bake button is in the scene hierarchy/Basic Unity Tactical Tool/M_Board (in the inspector).

 SHARE
 =====